-The Advanced Train Management System (ATMS) is a wireless satellite communications-based train control system that will replace line-side signalling, allowing:
+The Advanced Train Management System (ATMS) is a communications-based train control system that will replace line-side signalling, allowing:

 - more train paths, to increase line capacity

 - faster crossings, to reduce transit times